techdivision/import-category/README.md

 * As there is **NO** unique identifier for categories, like a SKU for products, the library uses the category path instead.
-This makes it necessary, that the value specified in the column `path` is unique, whereas Magento itself would basically allow the same category path.
+This makes it necessary, that the value specified in the column `path` is unique, whereas Magento itself would basically allow the same category path multiple times.
 This restriction should not have a real big impact on the most projects, as it usually doesn't make sense to have the same category path multiple times.
 * Only **ONE** store view code per row is allowed
 * Multilanguage functionality by providing the same path in multiple rows and different store view code is not yet tested